$5 (In-Person and Streaming)

 An embodied dialogue about nature, humans, and our interconnection.

-The panelists include Theresa Harlan, Ken Otter, Jennifer Monson, Diane Butler, and Claire Peaslee.
+The panelists include Theresa Harlan, Ken Otter, Diane Butler, and Claire Peaslee, with a movement score offered from Jennifer Monson/iLAND.
 The dialogue will be moderated by Krista DeNio, Artistic Director of MovingGround.

 The NETWORK project, created by MovingGround is inspired by ecological systems of communication, resource-sharing and survival employed in tree communities, to develop tools for resilient community building.
 Considering the ongoing climate crisis, how can all beings–trees, land, animals, and humans–survive and thrive together?